SymfonyCasts/symfony5/sfcasts/ep3-doctrine/ago.md

-# Ago

-Coming soon...

-All right.
-Let's print this date, make that dynamic, the `$askedAt` date.
-So this should be simple enough.
-Um, one thing to remember is that the `$askedAt` is actually nullable.
-It was true.
-It's it's not going to be set on all questions because some questions might not be published yet.
-So I want to make sure that we account for that.
-So obviously say `{% if question.askedAt %}` that and that'll put an `{% else %}` and, and, `{% endif %}`, if it's actually not published, so I'll do that one first.
-I'm just going to say unpublished, and I'm probably in a VR eventually in a real app, we wouldn't let users see on published questions, but maybe a user can see their own unpublished question.
-So if they ever did that, we want to show on published here.
-Now to print the question.
-The easiest thing to do is just to say curly curly `question.askedAt` that a lot of you're probably going to say, Hey, Ryan, sorry, that's not going to work.

-And you are right.
-Object of class.
-Date time could not be converted to string because we know that when we have a `datetime` type in doctrine, it's stored in your code is a `DateTime` object, which is really nice.
-Cause daytime objects are great to work with, but it also means we can't just run around and print them.
-So to fix this, we can say `|date()` and the types of the `date()` filter.
-And then we can give it a format like `Y-m-d H:i:s`which, which I have memorized because I have been programming for so long that gives us this format here, which is technically correct, but not terribly friendly.
-So whenever I deal with dates, one of the things I like to do is make them relative.
-I like to print strings that say things like asked 10 minutes ago, things like that.

-So let's go back here.
-And actually the first thing I want to do is actually put my asked, asked back, here we go.
-And now I want to convert this into that nice string.
-Um, now there's not the functionality in Symfony to do that, but there is a really small bundle that we can install.
-I can do this.
-I'm going to say a
+# "5 Minutes Ago" Strings

+Let's make this date dynamic!
+The field on `Question` that we're going to use is `$askedAt`, which - remember - *might* actually be *null*.
+If a `Question` hasn't been published yet, then it won't have an `askedAt`.

+Let's plan for this.
+In the template, add `{% if question.askedAt %}` with an `{% else %}` and `{% endif %}`.
+If the question is *not* published, say `(unpublished)`.

+In a real app, we would probably *not* allow users to see *unpublished* questions... we could do that in our controller by checking for this field and saying `throw $this->createNotFoundException()` if it's null.
+But... maybe a user will be able to *preview* their *own* unpublished question.
+If the did, we want to show `unpublished`.

+## The Twig date Filter

+The easiest way to *try* to print the date would be to say `{{ question.askedAt }}`.
+But...
+I'm sure many of you are thinking: "That's not going to work Ryan!".

+And you're right:

+> Object of class `DateTime` could not be converted to string

+We know that when we have a `datetime` type in doctrine, it's stored in PHP as a `DateTime` object.
+That's nice because `DateTime` objects are nice to work with... but we can't simply print them.

+So to fix this, pass the `DateTime` object through a `|date()` a *filter* and pass it a format like `Y-m-d H:i:s`.

+When we try the page now... it's technically *correct*... but yikes!
+That's... not terribly friendly.

+## KnpTimeBundle

+Whenever I render dates, I like to make them relative.
+Instead of printing an exact date, I prefer something like "10 minutes ago".
+It also avoids timezone problems... because 10 minutes ago makes sense to everyone but *this* date would *really* need a timezone to make sense.

+So let's do this.
+Start by adding the word "Asked" back before the date.
+To convert the `DateTime` into a friendly string, we can install a nice bundle.
+At your terminal,
+run:

 ```terminal
 composer require knplabs/knp-time-bundle
 ```

-What'd you could find if you Google Symfony ago.
-No, as we know when we install bundles, the main thing that Bumble's give us our services.
-And in this case, the button gives us one main service that provides a twig filter, a tweak filter called `ago`.
-So it's pretty awesome.
-We can now pop over here and say `|ago`.
+You could find this bundle if you googled for "Symfony ago".
+Now, remember: the *main* thing that bundles give is *services*.
+In this case, the bundle gives us one main service that provides a twig filter called `ago`.

+It's pretty awesome.
+Back in the template, add `|ago`.

 And that's it.
-And I refresh now it works asked one month ago.
-Awesome.
-So that's a great little thing to put into your site, and then you don't even have to worry about you.
-Don't have to worry about time zones.
-Next.
-Let's add more queries to our site for the homepage.
+When we refresh now... woohoo!

+> Asked 1 month ago

+Next: let's make the homepage dynamic by querying for *all* of the questions in the database.